PlanktoScope/proposals/README.md

 - If a proposal directly contradicts the core design of some aspect of the project (when that aspect was intentionally designed), or if a proposal is impossible to implement efficiently or at all.

-  However, if it seems like there is general interest from others, or that discussion may lead to a feasible proposal, the proposal may be reopened and the discussion continued.
+  However, if it seems like there is general interest from others, or that discussion may lead to a feasible proposal, the issue may be kept open (or re-opened) and the discussion continued.
 - If the original author closes the issue or retracts it in a comment.

-  If it seems like there is still general interest from others, the proposal may be reopened and the discussion continued.
+  However, if it seems like there is still general interest from others, the proposal may be kept open (or re-opened) and the discussion continued.
 - If a proposal is obsoleted by changes to the project that have been made since the proposal was filed.

-  If it seems like there is still general interest from others, or that discussion may lead to a different, non-obsolete proposal, the proposal may be reopened and the discussion continued.
+  However, if it seems like there is still general interest from others, or that discussion may lead to a different, non-obsolete proposal, the proposal may be kept open (or re-opened) and the discussion continued.

 ### Consensus and Disagreement

-The goal of the proposal process is to reach general consensus about the outcome in a timely manner.
+The goal of the proposal process is to reach general consensus about the outcome of each proposal in a timely manner.

 If proposal review cannot identify a general consensus in the discussion of the issue on the issue tracker, the usual result is that the proposal is declined.